 If you visit a medical provider, you expect a high standard of care.
 Yet, there can be times when a medical provider does not follow this standard.
 In these instances, you can suffer an injury, and the medical provider can be held responsible for their negligence.

-The Shelly Leeke Law Firm has handled many medical malpractice lawsuits to date.
+The Charleston personal injury lawyers at Shelly Leeke Law Firm has handled many medical malpractice lawsuits to date.
 If you are a victim of medical malpractice in Charleston, we can help.
-Reach out to our Charleston medical malpractice attorney, and we can review your claim.
+Reach out to our Charleston medical malpractice lawyers, and we can review your claim.

 How Medical Malpractice Is Perceived in Charleston